Dog Spits Out Food? What’s Going On?

-If your dog has been throwing up or having diarrhea for more than 24 hours, contact your veterinarian immediately as this could be an indication that something serious is going on with his health.
+If your dog has been having an upset stomach, throwing up, or having diarrhea for more than 24 hours, contact your veterinarian immediately as this could be an indication that something serious or even life-threatening is going on with his health.

 There are also times when your puppy could be sleeping a lot and not eating much, so it’s worth investigating deeper.